 A properly sized machine is often easier to operate than an underpowered one

-Learning controls takes time — plan for it
+Learning controls takes time, so plan for it

 Renting the right tool upfront is usually cheaper than extending a rental